🚨 STATUS UPDATE: March 24, 2026

 If you plan to purchase property in Washington State through an LLC, corporation, or trust, consider the following:

-1. Confirm whether your entity must file a Beneficial Ownership Information report with FINCEN
+• Confirm whether your entity must file a Beneficial Ownership Information report with FinCEN under the Corporate Transparency Act

 Early coordination reduces last-minute compliance issues and supports smoother escrow progression.